Extension Logo

 Diet

-They love fruit and vegetable scraps from the kitchen and garden as well as bread.
+They love fruit and vegetable scraps from the kitchen and garden, as well as bread.
 Scratch-cracked corn and oats are a nice treat for the chickens that does not supply all their nutritional needs but is fine in moderation.

-Feed consumption may increase in the winter when they burn more calories, and it may decrease in the heat of the summer.
-A critical part of a chicken's diet is continual access to clean, fresh water.
+A critical part of a chicken’s diet is continual access to clean, fresh water.
 This is especially true in the summer as they cool themselves by panting.

 Housing